rescale-labs/App_HelloWorld_Flask/README.md

 # Special characters need to be URL encoded to work as expected
 ```

-In the case of Rescale Apps, the Rescale platform acts as a [reverse proxy—all requests made against a public web address are passed though to the cluster serving the web app (hiding the web server identity).
+In the case of Rescale Apps, the Rescale platform acts as a [reverse proxy](https://developer.mozilla.org/en-US/docs/Web/HTTP/Proxy_servers_and_tunneling#reverse_proxies) — all requests made against a public web address are passed though to the cluster serving the web app (hiding the web server identity).
 The request path needs to include a unique identifier that allows the proxy to decide which Rescale cluster should receive the request.

 Currently, the path has a form of `/notebooks/{cluster_id}/`.
 This means that all request paths reaching the web server running on a cluster will have a static prefix with `cluster_id`.
 The platform assumes that the web server will accept TLS encrypted connections on a static port `8888`.